Skip to main content

 @import "tailwindcss/utilities.css"; /* Your custom styles last */

-Step 5: Using STUDS with Tailwind Classes
+Step 5: Using the design system with Tailwind Classes

-import { Button } from "@studs/react/button";
+import { Button } from "@strongtie/design-system/button";

 function App() {